 The Belgian Tervuren (pronounced Terv-yer-en), named for the Belgian village of Tervuren, is one of the four varieties of Belgian Shepherd Dog.
 In most parts of the world, the Groenendael (black, long coat), Malinois (fawn-mahogany, short coat with black mask and overlay), Tervuren (fawn-mahogany, shades of gray acceptable in some registries, long coat with black mask and overlay), and Laekenois (fawn, rough coat) are considered to be one breed.
-However, in America, since 1959, the AKC has recognized the Groenendael, Malinois, and Tervuren as separate breeds and has not recognized the Laekenois at all.
+However, in America, since 1959, the AKC has recognized the Groenendael, Malinois, and Tervuren as separate breeds.
+The Laekenois is a member of the AKC Miscellaneous Class.
 (A less well-known, but growing U.S. registry, the UKC, does recognize all four varieties as one breed.)
 An intelligent, versatile dog, the Belgian Tervuren excels not only in herding, but also in protection/law enforcement, drug/bomb/gas detection, search and rescue, tracking, obedience, sledding, agility and therapy/assistance to disabled, ill, or elderly people.
 Though not for everyone, properly socialized and trained, this high-energy dog makes an excellent best friend and/or family companion.

 The elegant Tervuren is well balanced, squarely proportioned, and solidly muscled, but not bulky, with a proud carriage and medium bone structure.
 The topline is level from hip to withers, leading to a graceful, arched neck.
 The chest is neither broad nor narrow, but is deep, reaching to the elbow.
 The head is chiseled and long, but not exaggerated, with high-set, triangular prick ears.
 The base of the ear should not extend below the centerline of the eye.
 Top lines of the skull and the muzzle should be parallel and equal in length with a moderate stop between.
 The eyes are dark brown, almond shaped, and reflect an alert, questioning, intelligent expression.
 The nose and tight lips are black, with no pink showing outside when the mouth is closed.
 The teeth should meet in a scissors or level bite.
 The shoulders lie flat at approximately a 45-degree angle, and form a right angle with the upper arm.
 The front legs are very straight and parallel to each other, with round, catlike feet.
 Dewclaws may be removed on the front legs and should be removed from the back legs.